LMEye: An Interactive Perception Network for Large Language Models: Introduction

-\begin{itemize} \item We propose a novel IPN to make LLMs incorporate the desired visual information for various human queries.
-Specifically, IPN mainly consists of two modules: 1) the first one provides the basic global information of an image for LLMs, namely feature alignment; 2) the second one is responsible for acquiring the request from LLMs, performing request-based visual information interaction, and transmitting the resulting interacted visual information to LLMs. \item The whole training process of IPN is performed in two stages.
-Concretely, the first multimodal pretraining stage allows the LLM to obtain the basic global information of an image; the second multimodal instruction-following tuning stage mainly makes the overall information interactive workflow effective and adapt to various human queries. \item A benchmark is constructed to evaluate the performance of models on in-detail image description and VQA with long answer.
-Experimental results show that the proposed method can significantly improve the overall zero-shot performance on downstream tasks for various scales and types of LVLMs, e.g., exact gain by 5.01\% on OK-VQA for IPN (BLIP-2), and exact gain by 20\% on VQA with long answer for IPN (LLaMA-7b) vs. LLaVA (Vicuna-7b). \end{itemize}
+\begin{itemize} \item Regarding LLMs as multimodal information processor, we propose an interactive perception network to make them incorporate the desired visual information for various human queries.
+LLMs act to understand the human query, deliver the corresponding request to the request-based visual information interaction module, and generate the response based on the interleaved multimodal information.
+The whole training process is parameter-efficient. \item LMEye could achieve superior multimodal understanding and reasoning performances on two multimodal evaluation benchmarks (MMBench and SEED-Bench) with less parameters (4.4B), compared to other MLLMs (> 7B). \item Ablation studies show that the proposed method significantly improves zero-shot mutlimodal performances for various scales and types of LLMs, e.g., exact gain by 5.0\% on OK-VQA for LMEye (BLIP-2) vs. BLIP-2, and exact gain by 20\% on VQA with long answer for LMEye (LLaMA-7b) vs. LLaVA (Vicuna-7b).